French language in Algeria: History

 Benrabah said that "[f]rom a quantitative point of view, today's Algeria is the second largest French-speaking community in the world" and that "Arabization, or the language policy implemented to displace French altogether, failed."
 In 1990, 6,650,000 people in Algeria spoke French, with 150,000 being native speakers and 6,500,000 being second-language speakers.
 In 1993, of 27.3 million people in Algeria, 49% spoke French.
 At the time, studies predicted that 67% of the Algerian population would speak French by 2003.
 The Abassa Institute polled 1,400 Algerian households in April 2000 about their language use.
 Of them, 60% spoke and/or understood the French language.
 The institute used its findings to represent the 14 million Algerian citizens who were of the age 16 or older.
 Benrabah said that the polls confirm the trend of French increasing in Algeria.

 Maamri said that in 2009, due to the advent of satellite television channels that carry Francophone entertainment, the language "is now enjoying something of a revival."
 She added that "Also over the years, the Algerian government has pushed back, reintroducing French."

+Between 2017 and 2018, Arabic for the first time overtook French as the most used language in Algeria in two of the most used websites in the country: Facebook and Wikipedia.

-In 2014, 76% of Facebook users in Algeria posted in French, while 32% posted in Arabic.
-In 2016 68% used Facebook in French, while 43% used it in Arabic.
+In 2014, 76% of Facebook users in Algeria posted in French, while 32% posted in Arabic; in 2016 68% used Facebook in French, while 43% used it in Arabic.

+In 2016, the French-language Wikipedia was the most consulted version of Wikipedia in Algeria, accounting for 45% of page views, surpassing those in Arabic (39%) and English (14%).
+Two years later, in 2018, Arabic had surpassed French, with the Arabic-language Wikipedia accounting for 43% of the page views in Algeria, ahead of French-language Wikipedia, with 38%.